 The date and venue is set, but you will have to follow our hints and tips on twitter and facebook to figure out the activity.
 One guarantee is that our unique pop up science activities are fun that all the family can enjoy.
 Collect your loyalty card at the first event you attend and start collection experiences.
 Once you have visited four pop ups, you can claim your free prize.

-Join us for the next installment of our free Street Science pop up events.
+Join us for the latest installment of Street Science.

 Find out more

-Join us for the latest in the series of free science pop ups.
+Join us for the latest Street Science pop up event

 Find out more